Teaching Machine Learning Fundamentals with LEGO Robotics: Abstract

 \section{Abstract}

-This paper presents the web-based platform \textit{Machine Learning with Bricks} and an accompanying two-day course designed to teach machine learning concepts to students aged 12 to 17 through programming-free robotics activities.
-Machine Learning with Bricks is an open source platform and combines interactive visualizations with LEGO robotics to teach three core algorithms: KNN, linear regression, and Q-learning.
+This paper presents the web-based platform \textit{Machine Learning with Bricks} and an accompanying two-day course designed to teach machine learning concepts to students aged 12 to 17 through programming-free robotics activities. \textit{Machine Learning with Bricks} is an open source platform and combines interactive visualizations with LEGO robotics to teach three core algorithms: KNN, linear regression, and Q-learning.
 Students learn by collecting data, training models, and interacting with robots via a web-based interface.
-Pre- and post-surveys with 14 students demonstrate significant improvements in conceptual understanding of machine learning algorithms, positive shifts in AI perception, high platform usability, and increased motivation for continued learning.
-This work demonstrates that tangible, visualization-based approaches can make machine learning concepts accessible and engaging for young learners while maintaining technical depth.
+Pre- and post-surveys with 14 students indicate statistically significant improvements in self-reported understanding of machine learning algorithms, changes in AI-related terminology toward more technical language, high platform usability, and increased motivation for continued learning.
+This work suggests that tangible, visualization-based approaches can make machine learning concepts accessible and engaging for young learners while maintaining technical depth.
 The platform is freely available at \url{https://learning-and-dynamics.github.io/ml-with-bricks/}, with video tutorials guiding students through the experiments at \url{https://youtube.com/playlist?list=PLx1grFu4zAcwfKKJZ1Ux4LwRqaePCOA2J}.